10 Famous Graphic Designers Whose Work is Art

 Saul Bass - The Creator of Iconic Movie Posters

 A legend in the world of graphic design, Saul Bass is best known for his design of film posters, title sequences and corporate logos.
-During his 40-year career, Bass collaborated with some of Hollywood’s greatest filmmakers such as Alfred Hitchcock, Stanley Kubrick, Otto Preminger, Billy Wilder, and Martin Scorsese.
+During his 40-year career, Bass collaborated with some of Hollywood’s greatest filmmakers such as Alfred Hitchcock, Stanley Kubrick, Otto Preminger, Billy Wilder, and Martin Scorsese, making him one of the most famous graphic designers of an era.
 His iconic 1950s movie posters and motion picture title sequences include Psycho, The Man with the Golden Arm, North by Northwest, and Spartacus, among others.
 He was also very successful as a logo designer, having designed a plethora of timeless corporate logos in North Americs such as Kleenex, Girl Scout, Continental Airlines, United Airlines or AT&T.

 Featured images: Sual Bass, via knolaust.com; Left: Saul Bass – The Shining, via pinterest.com / Right: Saul Bass – Vertigo, via pinterest.com

 Milton Glaser - An Embodiment of American Design